-Financial Regulation
+Financial regulation

 Regulatory information

-Please scroll down to bottom of the page for relevant resource documents
+Please scroll down to bottom of the page for relevant resource documents.

 Owners’ and Directors’ Test

-Third Party Investment in Players Regulations
+Third Party Interest in Players Regulations

 English football has agreed that if third parties were permitted to hold an interest in what are sometimes termed the “economic rights” of a player it would pose an unacceptable level of risk to the integrity of our competitions.
 For example, it is unacceptable to English football for the same third party to hold interests in players that are due to play against each other for clubs in its competitions.